islandjoe/lumiaura/docs/Scenarios.md

 4. The service then displayed an overlay of snowplow activities (in yellow) between his starting location and end location.

 Seeing that the streets have been plowed already early in the morning, he decided to go by car.

-Requirements
-===

-- User is able to set or change _starting_ and _ending_ location through drag-and-drop or through text input.
-- Map can be zoomed in or out.
-- Map can be dragged interactively.
-- User can choose to view 1, 2, or 3 types of activities at the same time.
-- The result must show snowplow job in the last 4 hours by default.

-Nice to have
-===
-- User can choose how many hours in the past a snowplow job started or was going on.
-- Search input auto-complete.
-- Remember locations or bookmark sessions.
-- Be able to change the map view type.
-- Starting location at your current location.
-- Responsive web design